kmehranfar/geo-challenge/README.md

 this script is only a small subset of questions than can be asked about the data in the location file and pandas provides the flexibility to answer questions that may come up in the future.

+Haversine formula is used for calculating the distance between coordinates.

 For text output, I round the decimals to 2 digits.
 For json output, I do no rounding and provide more fields.

 ## Installation